jxhnkndl/note-taker/README.md

 ```
 If Node and npm are already installed, the commands above should return version numbers.
 Visit [Node.js](http://www.nodejs.org/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for full installation details and documentation.

-The Note Taker requires the installation of `express`, `shortid`, and `nodemon` to run properly in a local dev environment.
-To install the project and its npm dependencies, navigate to the project's root directory and run:
+Note Taker also requires the installation of `express`, `shortid`, and `nodemon` from npm to run properly in a local dev environment.
+To install the project's npm dependencies, navigate to the project's root directory and run:
 ```
 npm install
 ```